JulienBacquart/MTW-MeSH-wiki/MeSH-Annual-Updates.md

-> You can update more often if required - just repeat the steps.
+> You can update more often than annually if required - just repeat the steps.

 1. ALWAYS perform the checks and resolve any issues - ie. duplicates, locks, pending changes etc.